 Planning - Commercial/Office uses are recommended for the eastern site and recreation/open space are recommended for the western half.
 Staff supports the proposed mix of uses, density and rezoning as this site is located near bus stops, existing utilities, public parks and provides direct linkages to a pedestrian and non-motorized pathways.
 While the exact details of the site layout and design will be presented at site plan stage, a minimum of six acres will be preserved as publically accessible open space no matter what the final layout is.
 The open space requirement is written into the supplemental regulations as part of the zoning district.
 It should be noted this Area Plan may not resemble the future Site Plan submission as review of the plans will be in much greater detail, with the benefit of additional information.
 An alternatives analysis showing different layouts of the site showing impacts on natural features will be required at this submission.
-At the site plan stage, alterations to the site design could result in a different density on the site, but not to exceed that written into the supplemental regulations.
+At the site plan stage, alterations to the supplemental regulations.